Credit:

 What is a hybrid mattress?

 Hybrid mattresses consist of a base layer of coils topped with one or more layers of foam.
-This blends the benefits of spring and foam mattresses while minimizing the downsides of each.
+This mattress combines the benefits of spring and foam mattresses, minimizing the downsides of each.
 You get less heat retention than foam and better support on pressure points than innerspring.

 The upper foam portion of your hybrid mattress cradles and cushions you from the springs beneath.
 Hybrids may use memory foam (for a sink-in sensation), firmer polyurethane foam, latex (which often sleeps cooler), or a blend.